anithapangea2023/pangea-integration-nextjs-authn/README.md

   ```

 - Copy the `.env.local.example` as `.env.local`

   ```bash
   cp .env.local.example .env.local
   ```
 - Enable the AuthN service for your project
-- Go to the AuthN settings and tweak as you'd like
+- Go to the AuthN settings and customize as per your requirements
-- Copy the necessary values from the service config into the `.env.local` file.
+- Copy the necessary values from the service config into the `.env.local` file
-- Minimum required values are the Pangea Domain and the Client Token
+- Minimum required values are the **Pangea Domain** and the **Client Token**
-- If you are planning to use the AuthN service to protect your api endpoints, you need to set up an AuthN service token and copy its value into your `.env.local` as `AUTHN_SERVICE_TOKEN`.
-Please see `.env.local.example` file for the exact environment variable names.
+- If you plan to use the AuthN service to protect your API endpoints, you must set up an AuthN service token and copy its value into your `.env.local` as `AUTHN_SERVICE_TOKEN`.
+For more information, see the `.env.local.example` file for the exact environment variable names

-Once you have set the environment variables, you can just open a terminal window, go to the root of your project and run your favorite command `yarn dev` , you should be up an running now.
+Once you have set the environment variables, open a terminal window, go to the root of your project, and run your favorite command `yarn dev.
+Now, you have set up the Pangea AuthN service.

 ### Protecting Various Parts of the App

-There are certain parts of an application that developers wants to hide from the public eyes, and only make them available to the authenticated users.
-This example includes one example of protecting a client page, and example for protecting an api endpoint.
+There are certain parts of an application that developers want to hide from the general public visibility and only make available to authenticated users.
+This example includes one example of protecting a client page and an example of protecting an API endpoint.

-- Client components: Just look at the example in `/app/user/page.tsx` and wrap you components with `pageWithAuthentication` higher order component.
+- Client components: Refer to the example in `/app/user/page.tsx` and wrap your components with the `pageWithAuthentication` higher-order component.

-- API endpoints: Please see the example in `/app/api/user/me/route.ts` and wrap your api handler with `withAPIAuthentication` helper function.
+- API endpoints: Refer to the example in `/app/api/user/me/route.ts` and wrap your API handler with the `withAPIAuthentication` helper function.

 ## How to Deploy

 You can deploy your project as any other NextJS app.
-Please see [Vercel](https://vercel.com/new?utm_source=github&utm_medium=readme&utm_campaign=next-example) ([Documentation](https://nextjs.org/docs/deployment)).
+Refer to the [Vercel](https://vercel.com/new?utm_source=github&utm_medium=readme&utm_campaign=next-example) ([Documentation](https://nextjs.org/docs/deployment)) for more information.